odinuv/web/en/apv/walkthrough/backend-select/index.md

 ORDER BY last_name, first_name
 {% endhighlight %}

-I used the [`ILIKE` operator](https://www.postgresql.org/docs/current/static/functions-matching.html) which provides a case-insensitive match.
-Also I used '%' both on the beginning and at the end of the pattern so that a full-text search is achieved.
+I use the [`ILIKE` operator](https://www.postgresql.org/docs/current/static/functions-matching.html) which provides a case-insensitive match.
+Also I use '%' both at the beginning and at the end of the pattern so that a full-text search is achieved.
 The pattern '%bill%' would therefore match any of: 'Bill', 'billy', 'kill-bill', etc.
-To achieve the required functionality you need to put the above SQL statements in the prepared `if` conditions (assuming you have PDO instance in `$db` variable):
+To achieve the required functionality you need to put the above SQL statements in the prepared `if` conditions (assuming you have the PDO instance in the `$db` variable):

 {% highlight php %}
 if (!empty($_GET['search'])) {